Meet The Team

 Ryder

-Laura is waiting to offer you a warm, safe and confidential space where she will work with you as an equal to find your best way forward.
-Trained as a person-centred counsellor and psychotherapist, and fully accredited with the IACP, you can expect not to be judged and instead be met with empathy and a willingness to understand your perspective.
-Laura has a strong interest in working psychodynamically, looking to uncover patterns set up in the past that may be proving unhelpful in the present.
-She is also an early adopter of walk and talk therapy, and a strong believer in nature as a helpful mental health resource.
+Laura is trained as a person-centred therapist, but in addition has a strong interest in working psychodynamically and will look to highlight patterns set up in the past that may be proving unhelpful in the present.
+She also enjoys facilitating clients who are looking to uncover meaning in their lives.
 Throughout your therapy you can count on Laura for compassionate straight talking as together you wander through your mind and figure out your best path forward.

 Trudy